SoftwareAG/c8y-releasenotes/content/release-10-17-0/applications-10-17-0.md

 <tr>
 <td>Cockpit</td>
-<td>Mappings for the Scada widget are stored in English and only translated only in the display.</td>
+<td>Mappings for the Scada widget are stored in English and only translated in the display.</td>

 <td>MTM-45278</td>
 <td>10.16.185.0</td>
 </tr>